-As with other aids and equipment it is the duty of Peterborough Community Services Health and Social Care to assess the needs of disabled people
+As with other aids and equipment it is the duty of Peterborough Adult Social Care to assess the needs of disabled people

 Tel 01733 747474 to request an assessment.

 You may be able to get help with the installation costs of a telephone, but not reimbursement for the rental or actual calls.
 If you need a telephone for work, even if you are self-employed, you should discuss your needs with the Disabled Employment Adviser based at Peterborough Job Centre Plus.
-(Tel 01733 297600)
+08001690190

 If you are registered blind and living alone you may be able to get help with both the costs of telephone installation and line rental.
-In the first instance, contact Peterborough Community Services Health and Social Care (Tel 01733 747474) who can apply on your behalf to Telephones for the Blind Fund, 7 Huntersfield Close, Reigate, Surrey RH2 0DX (Tel 01737 248032).
+In the first instance, contact Peterborough Adult Social Care Tel 01733 747474

 Hearing on the telephone Incoming speech amplifiers are suitable if you do not wear a hearing aid or remove it to use the phone.
 Inductive couplers can help if you switch your hearing aid to the ‘T’ setting.
-You can have extension bells/tonecallers fitted to let you know that the phone is ringing.
+You can have extension bells/tone callers fitted to let you know that the phone is ringing.
 BT can supply these free to residential customers with impaired hearing.
+Ask your telephone provider what help they can offer.

 If you are profoundly deaf and/or speech impaired you can communicate using textphones (an electronic keyboard and screen).
 You type messages and both the outgoing and incoming messages are displayed on the screen.